jerryhgladinet/docs/admin/source/chapter03.rst

     AZURE BLOB ACCOUNT SETTINGS

-After you put in the account information, the next screen is to pick a container to use.
+After you put in the account information, the next screen asks to pick a container to use.

 .. figure:: _static/image233.png
     :align: center